ugo-emekauwa/hx-api-token-manager/README.md

       - `"source_module"` - Returns a string value of the source module used to create the HyperFlex API token file.

       **`NOTE:`** For automatic validation and renewals of HyperFlex API tokens to occur, the data argument must be set to `"token"` (default), `"access_token"`, or `"refresh_token"`.
     - **overwrite** - (Optional) The option to overwrite any pre-existing file at the provided file path value given to the **file_path** argument.
 Providing this argument is optional.
-If the argument is set to the Boolean value `True`, any pre-exiting token file will be automatically overwritten.
+If the argument is set to the Boolean value `True`, any pre-existing token file will be automatically overwritten.
 If the argument is set to the Boolean value `False`, the **_manage_token_file()_** function will stop and not proceed with creating a new token file if a pre-existing token file is already in place at the given file path location.
 The default value is `True`.

       **`NOTE:`** For automatic validation and renewals of HyperFlex API tokens to occur, the **overwrite** argument must be set to the Boolean value `True` (default).
 Setting the **overwrite** argument to the Boolean value `False` will disable the ability to update pre-existing HyperFlex API token files.